simoncox/11ty-Simons-starter-pack/README.md

 npm install clean-css

 **in package.json change:**

 <code>"scripts": {
     "test": "echo \"Error: no test specified\" && exit 1" },</code>

 **to:**

 <code>"scripts": {
     "start": "eleventy --serve",
     "build": "eleventy"
   },</code>

-**Run NPM atart eleventy --serve**
+**Run NPM script:**
+start eleventy --serve

-Start building out the new project!
+Start building out your new project!
+•Create files in /src.
+•Output files are in /public.

-CSS is in the _includes folder as site.css and the clean-css package minifies this and adds it as inline css in the head of the html files for sheer page load speed.
+•CSS is in the _includes folder as site.css and the clean-css package minifies this and adds it as inline css in the head of the html files for sheer page load speed.